KazaiMazai/SwiftletModel/README.md

 SwiftletModel provides a few strategies to handle incomplete data for the cases:

 - Incomplete Entity Models
+- Incomplete Related Entity Models
 - Incomplete collections of to-many Relations
 - Missing Data for to-one Relations

-### Handling incomplete Entity data
+### Handling incomplete Entity Models

 When the service gets more mature, models often become bulky.
-We sometimes have to fetch them from different sources or deal with partial model data.
+We sometimes have to fetch them partially from different sources or deal with partial model data.

-SwiftletModel provides a reliable way to deal with incomplete model data via `MergeStrategy`.
-MergeStrategy defines how new entities are merged with existing ones that we already have in the Context.

 Let's define a user model with an optional Profile.